usnistgov/nccoe-genomic-data-threat-modeling/source/Vol_C/Appendix/appendixC.rst

    Appendix Figure 1.
 Visualization of the Four Question Framework for Threat Modeling

 This figure illustrates The Four Questions Framework for Threat Modeling.
-It starts with Question 1: What are we working on?
-From there, Question 2 is What could go wrong?
-Question 3 is What are we going to do about it?
-And Question 4 is Did we do a good job?
+It starts with Question 1: "What are we working on?" from there, Question 2: "What could go wrong?", then Question 3: "What are we going to do about it?" and finally Question 4: "Did we do a good job?".
 The questions interconnect and will be revisited iteratively to improve the results.

 It is expected that users of this process aiming to leverage the outputs documented in this paper will modify and adjust them to reflect differences between their environments and the baseline one described here.
 In particular, this threat model is intended for various stakeholders who have differing priorities with respect to the same threats.
 Organizations will choose specific responses, including interventions, depending on: